 You’ll be guided through the use of colour, soft furnishings and lighting and by the end of the course, you will have completed a portfolio of work to communicate your design knowledge professionally with future clients.

-- Section drawings at scale 1:50
+- Plan and section drawings at scale 1:50

 - Soft furnishing

 By the end of this course, you'll have the confidence to start work on an interior design scheme by yourself.
 You will leave the course with a number of newfound design-related skills.
 Students may wish to progress to Interior Design Modules Two and then Three.

 Designed to build on the skills learnt on the Introduction to Interior Design - Part 1, this course will develop your knowledge and introduce you to a number of new skills.
 After successfully completing the course, you'll be ready to progress to Modules Two and then Three.
 If you haven't completed Introduction to Interior Design - Part 1, but have studied Interior Design before, please contact the Short Course unit for an assessment before booking.
 Basic experience of Vectorworks is necessary if you are studying this course online.

 View PDF to explore progression: Interior Design: Your Journey [188kb]

 Courses are typically taught by one or more of the tutors listed below.Please note: This course is for students aged 18 and older

 Please note that Online courses are closed to all new bookings 48 hours prior to the course starting.

 Lyndall Fernie is the lead tutor for Interior Design short courses at Chelsea College of Arts.